 The MASSGrant program is administered by the Commonwealth of Massachusetts for undergraduate students residing in Massachusetts with exceptional financial need.
 Students must be enrolled in at least 12 credits per semester in order to be eligible for a MASSGrant.
-Only Massachusetts legal residents are qualified to receive the MASSGrant.
-The priority deadline for the MASSGrant is May 1.
+Only Massachusetts legal residents who meet the priority deadline are qualified to receive the MASSGrant.